How to Be an Art Dealer & Open an Art Gallery

 * Go easy on pressure tactics.
 Never nag or be constantly trying to sell something.
 When someone starts thinking about buying, they usually make it pretty clear.
 Answer people's questions, be attentive to their needs, and let them take things step-by-step.
 You want to make sure they're at least somewhere near as interested in buying the art as you are in selling it before you go for the throat.

 * If a critic or reviewer says something you don't like, that's the way it goes.
 Never remove them from your mailing list, criticize them back, or tell them they're no longer welcome in your gallery.
 That's just plain stupid.
 You come off like trying to control your own press, write your own history.
 And the press always has the last word anyway; they have the platform and the profile.
 You don't.
 If you're going to open a public venue, then the public has a right to comment on whatever you show.
 If it'll make you feel any better, people don't remember the content of reviews anywhere near as well as they remember the names of the galleries that are the subjects of those reviews.
-Plus the more they hear and see your gallery's name, the more inclined they'll be to stop by and see what the deal is.
+Plus the more they hear and see your gallery's name, regardless of the context, the more inclined they'll be to stop by and see what the deal is.
 And remember-- all press is good press (assuming you're not committing extreme transgressions).
 The worst thing someone can write about you is nothing at all.

 In closing, NEVER lie, misrepresent, over-embellish or otherwise juke the art and artists you show and sell.
 The last thing buyers want-- especially neophyte collectors who are just starting out-- is to get all excited, go to your art opening, listen to your pitch, love it, buy your art, and then find out at some point down the road that what they bought isn't what they thought it was.
-This is not only bad for you and your gallery, but it's also bad for all galleries everywhere, because now they have one less collector to sell to (and probably their friends as well).
+This is not only bad for you and your gallery, but it's also bad for all galleries everywhere, because now they have one less collector to sell to (or more, because that will probably include their friends as well).
 So keep it on the up and up... and onward and upward you'll go.

 Services for Artists and Collectors